rekha-balan/azure-docs-test2-pr.nl-NL/articles/search/search-howto-complex-data-types.md

 While the fields named ‘id’, ‘name’ and ‘company’ can easily be mapped one-to-one as fields within an Azure Search index, the ‘locations’ field contains an array of locations, having both a set of location IDs as well as location descriptions.
 Given that Azure Search does not have a data type that supports this, we need a different way to model this in Azure Search.

 > [!NOTE]
-> This technique is also described by Kirk Evans in a blog post [Indexing DocumentDB with Azure Search](https://blogs.msdn.microsoft.com/kaevans/2015/03/09/indexing-documentdb-with-azure-seach/), which shows a technique called "flattening the data", whereby you would have a field called `locationsID` and `locationsDescription` that are both [collections](https://msdn.microsoft.com/library/azure/dn798938.aspx) (or an array of strings).
+> This technique is also described by Kirk Evans in a blog post [Indexing Azure Cosmos DB with Azure Search](https://blogs.msdn.microsoft.com/kaevans/2015/03/09/indexing-documentdb-with-azure-seach/), which shows a technique called "flattening the data", whereby you would have a field called `locationsID` and `locationsDescription` that are both [collections](https://msdn.microsoft.com/library/azure/dn798938.aspx) (or an array of strings).
 >
 >